shusakai/MONSTAR1-Mb/README.md

 ## Download the data

-We will upload the preprocessed data of single-cell spatial transcriptome data.
+We will upload the preprocessed data of 16S rRNA sequencing data.